Buy a Gift Voucher

 - Constructing a garden – site preparation, building, planting and mulching

 - Where to now?
-Exploration of further training, volunteering and employment opportunities.
+Exploration of further training, volunteering and employment opportunities ** A certificate will be issued upon completion of at least 75% of the course

 This is an ACFE Approved Pre-accredited Course where the cost is subsidised for eligible participants.
 ACFE Information and Eligibility.